Living-Seed-Cut/app/README.md

 ## 📖 About

-Livingseed Media Cut is a free, web-based tool designed to help our ministry community easily extract audio from YouTube videos.
+Livingseed Media Cut is a robust API designed to help our ministry community easily extract audio from YouTube videos.
 Whether you need a sermon clip, worship song segment, or teaching excerpt, this tool makes it simple to download exactly what you need in your preferred format.

 ### ✨ Key Features